Executive Vice President, Global Manufacturing

 About GM: James B. DeLuca

-Jim DeLuca was appointed Executive Vice President, General Motors Global Manufacturing, effective Feb.
-1, 2014.
-In this role, he is responsible for GM’s manufacturing, labor and manufacturing engineering operations around the world.
-In total, he leads more than 200,000 employees at 171 facilities in 31 countries.
+Jim DeLuca was appointed executive vice president, Global Manufacturing, in February 2014.
+He is responsible for General Motors’ manufacturing, labor and manufacturing engineering operations around the world, leading more than 190,000 employees at 171 facilities in 31 countries.
+DeLuca is a member of the company’s Executive Leadership Team.

-DeLuca has been Vice President of Manufacturing for GM International Operations (GMIO) since Jan.
-1, 2013.
-During that time, he drove significant improvements in quality and manufacturing cost while managing the launch of 19 new vehicles in China and across the region.
+DeLuca had been vice president of Manufacturing for GM International Operations (GMIO) since January 2013.
+During that time, he drove significant improvements in quality and manufacturing costs while managing the launch of 19 new vehicles in China and across the region.

-In 2000, DeLuca was appointed Plant Manager of the Ft.
+In 2000, DeLuca was appointed plant manager of the Ft.
 Wayne, Ind.
 Assembly Plant.
-In 2004, he became Manufacturing Manager of Stamping Operations for GM North American Manufacturing.
+In 2004, he became manufacturing manager of Stamping Operations for GM North America Manufacturing.

-DeLuca received a Bachelor’s Degree in Electrical Engineering and a Master’s Degree in Manufacturing Management from GMI, now Kettering University.
+DeLuca serves on the Opel Supervisory Board and the GM Korea Board.
+He received a bachelor’s degree in electrical engineering and a master’s degree in manufacturing management from GMI, now Kettering University.
 He also participated in the General Motors Senior Executive Program in 2007.